 I’ll remove the top hive feeders from both hives in a few days and replace them with inverted jar feeders for another week before I wrap up the hives for winter.
-As Robo says, “The bees can cluster right up to the bottom of the [inverted jar] feeder and continue to feed without breaking cluster.”
+As one beekeeper online told me, “The bees can cluster right up to the bottom of the [inverted jar] feeder and continue to feed without breaking cluster.”
 Not having to break cluster at this time of the year doesn’t hurt (it rarely gets above 10° C these days).
 The next time I use the hive top feeders (late winter, early spring), I’ll add some straw or cork for the bees to float on so not as many drown.
 I’ll probably add screens to the reservoirs to keep wasps out too.
-Anyway, here’s a short video of the drowned bees: Continue reading →
+Anyway, here’s a short video of the drowned bees: …

 THE FOLLOWING HAS BEEN UPDATED SINCE IT WAS ORIGINALLY POSTED.

 This is another video that won’t interest many people except perhaps the truly dedicated honeybee enthusiast.
 I stuck my camera close to the entrance to Hive #1 today and pointed it up at the sky.
 I did this a few days ago too and was somewhat mesmerized by the flights patterns of the bees.
 At first it looked chaotic, but it didn’t take long to notice the bees coming in and leaving at certain angles and positions relative to the hive.
 The following video doesn’t capture that phenomena as well (the background has to consist entirely of blue sky to highlight the full scope of the flight patterns), but it’s still kind of interesting.
 I’ll try to get a full blue sky shot sometime before the winter sets in if I can.